 Parasomnias are disorders of arousal or the interface between sleep and waking.
 Think of them as abnormal arousals.
+More precisely, they occur at the transitions between waking, NREM sleep, and REM sleep.
 Parasomnias may be induced or exacerbated by sleep but they are not disorders of the sleep stages as dyssomnias are.

 Parasomnias include movements or behaviors that may impair sleep continuance, associated with sleep, sleep stages, or partial arousals from sleep.
 Parasomnias can be divided into four groups of disorders

-These parasomnias encompass arousals with abnormal motor activity (i.e. uncontrollable violent behavior), behavioral experiences (i.e. sleep walking), or sensory experiences (i.e. dreamlike hallucinations).
+These parasomnias encompass arousals with abnormal motor activity (e.g. uncontrollable violent behavior), behavioral experiences (e.g. sleep walking), or sensory experiences (e.g. dreamlike hallucinations).
 Parasomnias are more common in children; frequency decreases with age; the reported prevalence of parasomnias is approximately 4% in the adult population.

-Catathrenia (groaning during sleep) is sometimes called a parasmonia, although it could also be considered a feature of sleep-disordered breathing.
+Catathrenia (groaning during sleep) is sometimes called a Parasomonia, although it could also be considered a feature of sleep-disordered breathing.

-Trichotillomania - the impluse control disorder that causes people to pull their own hair out - has been proposed as a parasomnia - when the patient does it while asleep.
+Trichotillomania - the impulse control disorder that causes people to pull their own hair out - has been proposed as a parasomnia - when the patient does it while asleep.

 Although these undesirable physical and behavioral incidents and actions during sleep can be worrying and occasionally hazardous to the sleeper, you should remember that frequent or particularly dramatic parasomnias are diagnosable and treatable in most cases.
 The effective therapy in most cases is medication with long- or medium-acting benzodiazepine, such as clonazepam, taken at night before sleep.